HenriqueOPeixoto/interpreter-for-math-expressions/README.md

-# Compiler for Math Expressions
+# Interpreter for Math Expressions

-A compiler I developed for Compilers class in UFMT, considering the following language:
+An interpreter I developed for Compilers class in UFMT, considering the following language:

     <E> -> <E> + <T> | <E> - <T> | <T>